 Who should attend?

-Judges, prosecutors and lawyers in private practice from EU Member States (Denmark does not participate in the Justice Programme 2014-2020).
+Judges, prosecutors and lawyers in private practice from eligible EU Member States.